Mudassir-23/opencv4nodejs-express-websockets/Readme.md

 # opencv4nodejs-express-websockets

-Boilerplate express app for getting started with opencv with nodejs and to live stream the video through websockets.
+Boilerplate express app for getting started on opencv with nodejs and to live stream the video through websockets.

 ## Getting Started